AbstractMelon/MapMakerDocs/lua/‏‏player-functions2.md

-# Player Functions
+# Player

-These are the functions related to the `Player` type.
+These are the properties and functions of the `Player` type

 ## Base Properties